 In the event that language contained in a particular Section of the RFA is found to be in conflict with language in another Section, the most stringent requirement(s) shall prevail.
-In the case of conflicts arising in the interpretation of wording and/or meaning of various sections, parts, General Provisions, Special Provisions, Exhibits, and Attachments or other documents, the Coordinating Board Contract and its General Provisions, Appendices and Special Provisions shall take precedence over all other documents which are a part of this Contract.

-13.17 MONITORING
+13.17 INSPECTIONS/SITE VISITS

-Pursuant to this Grant, 34 CFR § 80.40, and Uniform Grant Guidance 2 CFR Chapter I, Chapter II, Part 200, Subpart F, desk reviews and, or on-site monitoring reviews may be conducted by the Coordinating Board or its designee to determine compliance with the approved Application and the applicable statute(s), law(s), regulations, and guidelines.
+Pursuant to this Grant, 34 CFR § 80.40, and 2 CFR §200, Subpart F, desk reviews on-site monitoring reviews may be conducted by the Coordinating Board or its designee to determine compliance with the approved Application and the applicable statute(s), law(s), regulations, and guidelines.
+Throughout the Grant Period, the THECB and/or its representatives shall have the right to make site visits to review the Perkins State Leadership grant operations and accomplishments.